tvarit-foggy/grafana.org/content/blog/2019-03-20-oss-licensing-war.md

 The most sophisticated companies wanted their most mission critical software open.
 Red Hat rode that first wave, and had built either a great or a pathetic business—people couldn’t seem to decide—by capturing a relatively small part of that value.

-As Grafana Labs became a company in 2015, I keenly watched a new wave of commercial open source companies like Elastic BV (creators of Elasticsearch), and MongoDB Inc. (creators of MongoDB) grow their communities and their companies.
+As Grafana Labs became a company in 2015, I keenly watched a new wave of commercial open source companies like Elastic NV (creators of Elasticsearch), and MongoDB Inc. (creators of MongoDB) grow their communities and their companies.
 There are many more such companies on the horizon.
 My friend Joseph Jacks (one of the most un-VC-like VCs in the business) is [tracking over 40 such commercial open source companies with annual revenue worth >$100M](https://docs.google.com/spreadsheets/d/17nKMpi_Dh5slCqzLSFBoWMxNvWiwt2R-t4e_l7LPLhU/edit#gid=0).
 Open source, and the infrastructure software space in general, is a much bigger market than many of us thought it would be.

 **Software Becomes A Service**